Swaraj-SG/Attendance-Bunker/README.md

 ***About this app***

-Attendence Bunker is a app made for college students to track their attendence percent and keep a record for the 75% attendence rule.
+Attendence Bunker is a github project made for college students to track their attendence percent and keep a record for the 75% attendence rule.